Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Representations of MLG in M-GSP

+{Multilayer graph, also referred to as multilayer network, is an important geometric model in complex systems \cite{c11}.
+In this work, we refrain from using the ``network" terminology because of its diverse meanings in various field ranging from communication networking to deep learning.
+From here onward, unless otherwise specified, we shall use the less ambiguous term of multilayer graph.}

-Before introducing the foundations of M-GSP, we first provide definitions of multilayer networks (MLN) \cite{c25}. \begin{definition}[Multilayer Network] A multilayer network with $K$ nodes and $M$ layers is defined as $\mathcal{M}=\{\mathcal{V},\mathcal{L},\mathbf{F}\}$, where $\mathcal{V}=\{v_1,v_2,\cdots,v_K\}$ is the set of nodes, $\mathcal{L}=\{l_1,l_2,\cdots,l_M\}$ denotes the set of layers with each layer $l_i=\{v_{i_1},\cdots,v_{i_n}\}$ being the subsets of $\mathcal{V}$, whereas $\mathbf{F}$ is the algebraic representation describing node interactions. \end{definition} Note that, we mainly focus on the layer-disjoint multilayer network \cite{c11} where each node exists exactly in one layer, since layers denote different phenomena.
-For example, in a smart grid, a station with functions in both power grid and communication network, is usually modeled as two nodes in a two-layer network for the network analysis \cite{d3}.
+We first provide definitions of multilayer graphs (MLG). \begin{definition}[Multilayer Graph] A multilayer graph with $K$ nodes and $M$ layers is defined as $\mathcal{M}=\{\mathcal{V},\mathcal{L},\mathbf{F}\}$, where $\mathcal{V}=\{v_1,v_2,\cdots,v_K\}$ is the set of nodes, $\mathcal{L}=\{l_1,l_2,\cdots,l_M\}$ denotes the set of layers with each layer $l_i=\{v_{i_1},\cdots,v_{i_n}\}$ being the subsets of $\mathcal{V}$, whereas $\mathbf{F}$ is the algebraic representation describing node interactions. \end{definition} Note that, we mainly focus on the layer-disjoint multilayer graph \cite{c11} where each node exists exactly in one layer, since layers denote different phenomena.
+For example, in a smart grid, a station with functions in both power grid and communication network, is usually modeled as two nodes in a two-layer graph for the network analysis \cite{d3}.

-In multilayer networks, edges connect nodes in the same layer (intralayer edges) or nodes of different layers (interlayer edges) \cite{c30}.
-There are two main types of multilayer networks: \textit{multiplex network} and \textit{interconnected network} \cite{c31}.
-In a \textit{multiplex network}, each layer has the same number of nodes, and each node only connects with their 1-to-1 matching counterparts in other layers to form interlayer connections.
-Typically, multiplex networks characterize different types of interactions among the same (or a similar) set of physical entities.
-For example, the spatial temporal connections among a set of nodes can be intuitively modeled as a multiplex network \cite{c31}.
-In the \textit{interconnected networks}, each layer may have different numbers of nodes without a 1-to-1 counterpart.
+In multilayer graphs, edges connect nodes in the same layer (intralayer edges) or nodes of different layers (interlayer edges) \cite{c30}.
+There are two main types of multilayer graphs: \textit{multiplex graph} and \textit{interconnected graph} \cite{c31}.
+In a \textit{multiplex graph}, each layer has the same number of nodes, and each node only connects with their 1-to-1 matching counterparts in other layers to form interlayer connections.
+Typically, multiplex graphs characterize different types of interactions among the same (or a similar) set of physical entities.
+For example, the spatial-temporal connections among a set of nodes can be intuitively modeled as a multiplex graph \cite{c31}.
+In the \textit{interconnected graphs}, each layer may have different numbers of nodes without a 1-to-1 counterpart.
 Their interlayer connections could be more flexible.
-Examples of a three-layer multiplex network and a three-layer interconnected network are shown in Fig. \ref{ex_mln1}, where different colors represent different layers, solid lines represent intralayer connections, and dash lines indicate interlayer connections.
+Examples of a three-layer multiplex graph and a three-layer interconnected graph are shown in Fig. \ref{ex_mln1}, where different colors represent different layers, solid lines represent intralayer connections, and dash lines indicate interlayer connections.